Zuehlke/machines-code-people/articles/aprg.md

 Such a system is often called "historically grown".
 It is difficult to maintain and to evolve further since decisions are often implicit, based on local knowledge and are not comprehendable after some time any more.
 Fulfilment of quality attribute requirements is getting harder and harder to achieve.

 ## Towards Architecture as Code
 Our approach is one step towards closing the model-code gap.
 It combines Architecture as Code with APIs for Infrastructure within the same code base.
-As an example consider the following simplified architecture of an eShop:
+As an example consider the following simplified architecture of a software steering a monkey factory:

 (TBD add the sys and app architecture sketch here)